bioconnector/workshops2015/lessons/shell/shell-intro.md

 **EXERCISE 10**

-Open 'awesome.sh' and add "echo AWESOME!" (no quotes) after the grep command and save the file.
+Open `awesome.sh` and add `echo AWESOME!` after the grep command and save the file.

 We're going to come back and use this file in just a bit.